History MA - 2019 Entry

 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

-Undergraduate Degree: 2:1 (Hons) degree (UK or equivalent) in History
+Undergraduate Degree: 2:1 (Hons) degree (UK or equivalent) in History or a related discipline.

 If you have studied outside of the UK, you can check your qualifications here: International Qualifications

 Students who have completed a combined major or a degree in other disciplines, such as Politics, English, Cultural Studies or Linguistics, are welcome to apply

 The department is always prepared to consider cases on an individual basis for those applicants who fall outside of this criteria but can provide a robust case for consideration.

 English Language: IELTS - Overall score of at least 6.5, with no individual element below 5.5

 We consider tests from other providers, which can be found here: English language requirements